-- I. to make a false statement to an Officer, Conservation Officer, or Constable. - 2. to capture, possess or keep in captivity any live wildlife without a permit. - 3. to possess or wantonly take, injure or destroy a bird, egg, or the nest of a bird except those designated by regulations, (ie: crows, house sparrows, cowbirds, magpies, rock doves or European starlings or their egg or nest). - 4. to buy or sell migratory birds (or their eggs or nests). - 5. to traffic in live wildlife, wildlife meat or offer to do so except as authorized by permit. - 6. to traffic in dead wildlife or a part of wildlife except when the wildlife was lawfully killed in BC during an open season under the Wildlife Act or lawfully brought into BC, or when trafficking in cast antlers or when the wildlife or part of wildlife has been processed into a product that no longer resembles the original wildlife or part. - 7. to discharge, dump, discard or dispose of litter - 8. to shoot, hunt or capture any hawk, falcon, owl or eagle except under permit. - 9. to deface any notice posted under authority of the Wildlife Act. - 10. to damage or interfere with a lawfully set trap. - II. to hunt a grizzly bear or black bear less than 2 years old or any bear in its company. - 12. to hunt the white or blue (Glacier) colour phases of the black bear. - 13. to hunt a cougar kitten (any cougar with spots or under I yr of age) or any cougar accompanying it. - 14. to kill or wound wildlife by accident or to protect life or property and fail to promptly report the killing to an Officer. - 15. to kill wildlife while in the process of committing offences against any statute including, but not limited to, the Wildlife Act.
-Examples would be wildlife taken while trespassing on private property or on mine property in violation of the Mine Safety Code. - 16. to intentionally feed or attempt to feed dangerous wildlife (cougar, coyote, wolf and bear) except when lawfully engaged in hunting or trapping where baiting is authorised.
+- I. to make a false statement to an Officer, Conservation Officer, or Constable. - 2. to capture, possess or keep in captivity any live wildlife without a permit. - to possess or wantonly take, injure or destroy a bird, egg, or the nest of a bird except those designated by regulations, (ie: crows, house sparrows, cowbirds, magpies, rock doves or European starlings or their egg or nest). - 4. to buy or sell migratory birds (or their eggs or nests). - to traffic in live wildlife, wildlife meat or offer to do so except as authorized by permit. - 6. to traffic in dead wildlife or a part of wildlife except when the wildlife was lawfully killed in BC during an open season under the Wildlife Act or lawfully brought into BC, or when trafficking in cast antlers or when the wildlife or part of wildlife has been processed into a product that no longer resembles the original wildlife or part. - 7. to discharge, dump, discard or dispose of - 8. to shoot, hunt or capture any hawk, falcon, owl or eagle except under permit. - 9. to deface any notice posted under authority of the Wildlife Act. - 10. to damage or interfere with a lawfully set trap. - II. to hunt a female mountain goat accompanying a kid or a female mountain goat in a group that contains one or more kids - 12. to hunt a grizzly bear or black bear less than 2 years old or any bear in its company. - 13. to hunt the white or blue (Glacier) colour phases of the black bear. - 14. to hunt a cougar kitten (any cougar with spots or under 1 yr of age) or any cougar accompanying it. - 15. to kill or wound wildlife by accident or to protect life or property and fail to promptly report the killing to an Officer. - 16. to kill wildlife while in the process of committing offences against any statute including, but not limited to, the Wildlife Act.
+Examples would be wildlife taken while trespassing on private property or on mine property in violation of the Mine Safety Code. - 17. to intentionally feed or attempt to feed dangerous wildlife (cougar, coyote, wolf and bear) except when lawfully engaged in hunting or trapping where baiting is authorised - 18. to shoot wildlife from a motor vehicle or a boat propelled by a motor.